Greece Undiscovered - Classic Group

 Accommodation: Du Lac, Ioannina

 The town of Ioannina will inspire the mind of any curious traveller.
 Delve into its history as you walk within the castle walls of the old fortified city, the Kastro, punctuated with ancient towers.
 From striking architecture to natural beauty, admire the stunning Lake Pamvotis before hopping on a local boat to cruise to the Island of Ioannina.
-This car-free escape invites you to stroll along quiet streets, visit the Ali Pasha Museum, and explore the Monastery of Saint Nicholas of Philanthropinoi.
+This car-free escape invites you to stroll along quiet streets, visit the Ali Pasha Museum, and see the Monastery of Saint Nicholas of Philanthropinoi.
 Savour the good life and perhaps treat yourself to freshly made baklava.

 Duration: 1 Day